apollonin/numphp/README.md

   * min
   * sum
   * describe - special method that displays all above values
+* Get dimensional data
+  * shape
+  * dimension

 np_array also has classical array behaviour.
 So you are able to iterate through it as usual.

+**matrix**

+Matrix - is a special case of arrays.
+Full support for n-dimensional matrix is on the way.
+So, currently I can guaratnee 2d matrix support.

+You are able to perform all the same operations and comparisons as with arrays.
+Refer to Matrix section below in usage examples.

 **random module**